 - Avoid consumption of excessive chocolate or caffeine.

 - Lose weight if you are overweight.

-- Wear relaxed fitting clothes, especially around waist & abdomen.
+- Wear relaxed-fitting clothes, especially around the waist & abdomen.

-- Drink required an amount of water during the day.
+- Drinking required an amount of water during the day.
 Restrict water to only sips with meals to avoid bloating.